Less Paint and Sip, More Paint and Create!

 Taking a group painting class allows you to learn a new skill.
 But when students drink too much, they find it more challenging to learn the art of painting, and to retain that knowledge.

 For those who want a totally clear mind and memories that will be well remembered, we encourage you to “leave the sip at home.”
 In addition to hosting adult classes, Life With Paint also hosts family-oriented painting classes, classes where we do not allow alcoholic beverages to be consumed during class hours.

-If you are interested in taking a social painting class but can only find alcohol-heavy courses, sign up for an event with Life With Paint.
+If you are interested in taking a social painting class but can only find alcohol-heavy courses, sign up for an event (good place for internal link) with Life With Paint.
 We offer great painting events, classes where we dive into the beauty of creation through painting.